bluesky66-dev/kibana/x-pack/plugins/rollup/README.md

 ## Create visualizations from rollup index patterns

 This plugin enables the user to create visualizations from rollup data using the Visualize app, excluding TSVB, Vega, and Timelion.
-When Visualize sends search requests, this plugin routes the requests to the [HyperSec rollup search endpoint](https://www.elastic.co/guide/en/elasticsearch/reference/current/rollup-search.html), which searches the special document structure within rollup indices.
+When Visualize sends search requests, this plugin routes the requests to the [Elasticsearch rollup search endpoint](https://www.elastic.co/guide/en/elasticsearch/reference/current/rollup-search.html), which searches the special document structure within rollup indices.
 The visualization options available to users are based on the capabilities of the rollup index pattern they're visualizing.

-Routing to the HyperSec rollup search endpoint is done by creating an extension point in Courier, effectively allowing multiple "search strategies" to be registered.
+Routing to the Elasticsearch rollup search endpoint is done by creating an extension point in Courier, effectively allowing multiple "search strategies" to be registered.
 A [rollup search strategy](public/search/register.js) is registered by this plugin that queries [this plugin's rollup search endpoint](server/routes/api/search.js).

 Limiting visualization editor options is done by [registering configs](public/visualize/index.js) to various vis extension points.
 These configs use information stored on the rollup index pattern to limit:
 * Available aggregation types